- Important Information

 - Makes the bed look homely

-If necessary, the Zip-A-Bed can be used for fire evacuation.
-In an evacuation, the two straps that hold the Bottom Sheet to the bed frame are undone and repositioned again over the top of the patient.
-The patient, cocooned inside the mattress, is then lowered off the bed and towed to safety.
+If necessary, you can use the Zip-A-Bed for fire evacuation.
+In an evacuation, undo the two straps that hold the Bottom Sheet to the bed frame and attach them over the top of the patient.
+Then lower the patient, cocooned inside the mattress, off the bed, and tow them to safety.

 Please note that the pattern material changes depending on what is available form our suppliers.

 This item may be of interest if you are wondering how to stop patients falling out of bed.

 General Public Restraint Authorisation Letter: If this product is purchased for use in a private home, we require authorisation from a suitable person.
 This is to ensure it will be used correctly and safely by the family and/or carers, and that using it will not be dangerous.
 Examples of a suitable person who is able to sign the letter are: Occupational Therapists; Physiotherapists; Clinical Nurse Managers; Registered Nurses; Doctors; or other suitably qualified people.
 Click here to print the letter template, and please return a copy to us when ordering.
 Note: This letter is not required when we send restraints to aged care facilities or hospitals, because their staff are already trained in their safe use.

 Note: We are unable to sell this product to the USA.

 Item # 456 (Unisex Patterns)

 Wash up to 80°C (176°F).
 Air or tumble dry on a cool setting, ensuring the drum is cool.
 Ensure the product is dry before using or storing.
 We recommend using a Pelican Washing Bag to help contain the product.